AdguardTeam/AdguardKnowledgeBase/03.macos/01.overview/docs.en.md

 It is possible to attach a diagnostic report to your message, you only need to check the box in the lower part of the tab.

-<a id="14"></a>
+<a id="updates-check"></a>
 ### Updates check

 Last but not least.
-You can check for Filters updates and Program updates by simply clicking on the corresponding menu options in the dropdown menu (tap on the gear icon, and you'll see it).
+You can check for Filter updates and Program updates by simply clicking on the corresponding menu options in the dropdown menu (tap on the gear icon, and you'll see it).